capellil/IHPCSS_Programming_challenge_2019/README.md

 [Go back to table of contents](#table-of-contents)
 ### Compile the source codes ###
 There is a makefile as you can see; it will compile all versions (serial, OpenMP, MPI, OpenACC etc...) and generate the corresponding binaries in a folder ```bin```.
 OpenACC requires the PGI compiler, so we use the PGI compiler over all versions to keep things consistent.
-Make sure you load the right module with 'module load cuda/9.2 mpi/pgi_openmpi/19.4-nongpu' before making, if you do not, the makefile will remind you.
+Make sure you load the right module with ```module load cuda/9.2 mpi/pgi_openmpi/19.4-nongpu``` before making, if you do not, the makefile will remind you.

 What happens behind the scene?